Language-Technology-Assessment/main-database/readme.md

 **Datasources Endmodel**

-Are datasources for training the model that the enduser interacts with comprehensively documented and freely made available?
+Are datasources for training the model that the end user interacts with comprehensively documented and made available?

     🟥 Training data sources of the end model are not open for inspection or shared.